gregorykelleher/gregorykelleher_website/user/pages/03.resume/default.md

 menu: Résumé
 ---

-My name's Gregory Kelleher and I'm a recent graduate of Maynooth University.
-I have a strong passion for technology, especially with respect to Embedded Systems and IoT.
+My name's Gregory Kelleher and I'm a software engineer at Jaguar Land Rover doing R&D for the latest in electrical vehicle architecture.
+I have a strong passion for technology, especially with respect to building embedded systems and IoT.

-This is most evident from my two recent internships at Intel R&D, and most recently, in my current employment at Jaguar Land Rover.
+This is most evident from my two previous internships at Intel R&D, and most recently, in my current employment.

-Working as an embedded software engineer with both companies has enabled me to demonstrate and build upon my technical skills as well as offering me a valuable opportunity to work and collaborate with experts in the field; within a professional environment.
+Working as a software engineer with both companies has enabled me to demonstrate and build upon my technical skills as well as offering me a valuable opportunity to work and collaborate with experts in the field; within a professional domain.

 Outside of work, my interests in technology extend from electronics to web development.
 I enjoy tinkering with pet projects, and in my own time, I maintain an up-to-date website on my own VPS where I occasionally blog on what I'm doing.

-My experience not only lies with Embedded Systems, but I also have a strong background in Web Development.
+My experience not only lies with systems and embedded programming, but I also have a strong background in web development.
 I've freelanced and developed many progressive websites/applications and prototypes for a number of clients over the last few years and still continue this at present.

 Lastly, education is a personal motivation and I strive to encourage other individuals to pursue an interest in the field.
-This is visible in my volunteer work at CoderDojo, my time as a class instructor for CTY Ireland, and my educational YouTube channel.
-I've also presented at Dublin Maker Faire with my university and attended Intervarsity Hack-a-thons to promote the field of technology.
+This is visible in my volunteer work at CoderDojo, my time as a class instructor for CTY Ireland, and my educational blog and YouTube channel.

+I've also presented at Dublin Maker Faire with my university back in the day and have attended several Intervarsity Hack-a-thons to promote the field of technology.

 ---
 <br></br>

 ##Experience

-**Jaguar Land Rover Ltd**
+**Jaguar Land Rover Research & Development Ireland Ltd**

-_Graduate Automotive Software Engineer • August 2018 - Current_
+_Automotive Software Engineer • August 2018 - Current_

-Employed at Jaguar Land Rover R&D in Shannon, Ireland.
-Working in an embedded software engineer role as part of vehicle engineering.
+Currently working across a broad software domain that encompasses both research and production projects.

+Extensive experience writing modern C++ for next-generation Electrical Vehicle Architecture (EVA).
+Strong focus on delivering ASIL-D rated software with strict compliance to MISRA and AutoSAR coding standards.

+Long-term involvement on the Land Rover Defender (L663) programme, developing production software to enable SOTA capabilities for network diagnostics.

 **Intel Research & Development Ireland Ltd**

-_Software Engineer Intern • Feb 2017 - Aug 2017_
+_Software Engineer • Feb 2017 - Aug 2017_

 Intern working as part of the Strategy and Solutions Engineering Division (SSED).
 Conducted study into the role for Information Security in relation to IoT.
 Special focus into Direct Anonymous Attestation (DAA) algorithms, as well as cryptographic protocols such as TLS/SSL.